 Planning your ad campaign

-Successful advertising starts with knowing your target customers.
+Successful advertising starts with knowing who your target customers are, and what they want and need.
 A clear picture of exactly who you are trying to reach is vital:

 - established businesses can use customer data to look for similar, profitable targets;